Lebanon Sites (211 - 225 of 377) |

 Darbechtar - Wikipedia Information about Darbechtar, a village located on the South-Eastern periphery of the El-Koura District in the North Governorate of the Republic of Lebanon. en.wikipedia.org

-Aitanite, Lebanon - Wikipedia Information about Aitanite, a village in the Beqaa Valley in Lebanon. en.wikipedia.org
+Edde - Wikipedia Information about Edde, a village located in North of Beirut, Lebanon. en.wikipedia.org

-Bikfaya, Lebanon - Wikipedia Information about Bikfaya, a town in the Matn District of Mount Lebanon. en.wikipedia.org
+Zouk Mikael, Lebanon - Wikipedia Information about Zouk Mikael, a town in the Keserwan District of Mount Lebanon.
+Famous for its Ottoman era old souk, monasteries and historic churches. en.wikipedia.org

 |